 Any changes in the industry will ultimately come down to the government.

-The public and manufacturers are welcoming the move toward decarbonisation and a greener future.
+The public and manufacturers welcome the move toward decarbonisation and a greener future.
 However, they can’t do it without assistance.

 With renewable energy often being more costly than gas boilers, many homeowners cannot afford it.

 Heat pumps can cost upwards of £14,000, while solar panels can cost anything between £6000 and £8000.
-A stark contrast to the £1000-£1500 people pay for boilers.
+This amount is a stark contrast to the £1000-£1500 people pay for boilers.
 The government need to offer grants and incentives to make the switch to greener energy more accessible.

 Many people, including 86% of the engineers asked, don’t believe the government are doing enough to support the switch.